Yggdrasil Logo

 Glæsisvellir

-Glæsisvellir is an enormous plain located in Jötunheim.
-Its vastness is immense, and its conditions are extreme, being the coldest place in the entire world.
-Therefore, there is only one village that has managed to settle and live there, the village of Odinsaker.
+Glæsisvellir is a huge plain located in Jötunheim.
+Its vastness is immense, and its conditions are extreme, being the coldest place in the world.
+Therefore, only one village has managed to settle and live there, the village of Odinsaker.

 Víd River